anderson-marcelo-bastos-lima/todofy/README.md

 [![Product Name Screen Shot][product-screenshot]](https://anderson-marcelo-bastos-lima.github.io/todofy/)

 ## 1. The Project
-"Todofy" is a web application with a Sing Up Form, Log In Form and the page to create your list of a to-do with local storage.
+Todofy is a web application in which you register your username, log into the app and create your list of to-do with local storage.
+The application structure has the Sing Up Form, Log In Form and the page to make your list of a to-do with local storage.

 It is a project with the application of concepts such as Form Validation, DOM manipulation and local storage.